3 AWS Testing Tools for Testing your Amazon Infrastructure

 AWS Device Farm — Automated testing tool

 Device Farm is another automated AWS testing tool that allows mass testing across various devices.
-Instead of creating a complex testing infrastructure with multiple browsers and devices, your company can use these AWS services for testers and set up automated test cases.
-The service helps you execute your tests concurrently on numerous devices and browsers and immediately receive test results and logs to identify issues.
+Instead of creating a complex testing infrastructure with multiple browsers and devices, your company can use these AWS consulting services for testers and set up automated test cases.
+The test automation service helps you execute your tests concurrently on numerous devices and browsers and immediately receive test results and logs to identify issues.

 Why AWS Device Farm?

 - Test with real devices instead of emulators